indeedeng/Mariner-Issue-Collector/README.md

 ```

 This will update the [outputData](./OutputFiles/outputData.json) file with any issues that Mariner finds.

+GitHub will paginate results in sets of 30.
+Different amounts can be specified up to 100.

 Optionally, generate markdown based on the new set of issues: